ioverho/morph_tag_lemmatize/README.md

 # Models

-All pre-trained models in pipeline format (including dictionaries to allow mapping from raw text to input and output to processed text) can be found (TODO: add link).
+All pre-trained models in pipeline format (including dictionaries to allow mapping from raw text to input and output to processed text) can be found in the Google Drive folder [here](https://drive.google.com/drive/u/0/folders/1O0NZgyjkiuWQ9FuqZpsgFII2j8487Mct).

-An early design choice was to opt for seq-first for UDPipe2, but batch-first for others.
+An early design choice was to opt for seq-first batching for UDPipe2, but batch-first for others.
 This make dataset files incompatible between models, unfortunately.

 Generally, for deep learning experiments no reproduction is exact, and this project is no exception.
 Differences are detailed for each model in their respective section, ordered by expected impact (largest to smallest).
+Furthermore, test set performance is reported.

 ## UDPipe2

 <p align="center">